 The identification of malicious URLs embedded in replicated QR codes involves a classification process in which supervised machine learning techniques are employed to categorize raw URLs into various classes.
-As illustrated in Fig. 2, the workflow of the proposed dual model, QR Shield, begins with the acquisition of a QR code image.
+As illustrated in Fig. 2, the workflow of the proposed dual model, QR Shield, begins with acquiring a QR code image.
 Subsequently, the image is decoded to reveal the embedded URL, which is then extracted.
 QR Shield, a meticulously designed dual model that integrates RF and XGBoost algorithms, plays a central role in safety assessment.
 It thoroughly analyzes the URL for safety attributes.
-If the URL is determined to be benign or safe, then the user is seamlessly redirected to the URL.
+If the URL is deemed benign or safe, the user is seamlessly redirected to the URL.
 If the URL fails the safety assessment, a warning message is promptly displayed.
-This structured workflow ensures a systematic and secure user experience while leveraging the novelty of the QR Shield model.
+This structured workflow ensures a systematic safety evaluation and elevates a secure user experience while leveraging the novelty of the QR Shield model.